 Households - statistics on financial assets and liabilities

-The financial assets of households in the EU were valued 3.3 times as high as their financial liabilities in 2017.
+The financial assets of households in the EU-28 were valued 3.3 times as high as their financial liabilities in 2018.

-In 2017, the value of financial liabilities for households in the EU was approximately two thirds the value of GDP.
+In 2018, the value of financial liabilities for households in the EU-28 was equivalent to approximately two thirds the value of GDP.

 This article focuses on the annual stock of financial assets and liabilities for households (and non-profit institutions serving households (NPISH)) in the European Union (EU) and the euro area (EA-19).
 Across the EU-28, the financial assets of households mainly comprise currency and deposits, equity and investment fund shares, or assets held with life insurance companies and pension funds.
 On the other hand, the financial liabilities of households mainly comprise mortgages and other types of loans.